deskree-inc/deskree-js/README.md

 ## Integration Module

-To start using the integrations configured in your projects, just follow those simple examples:
+To start using the integrations configured in your projects, just follow this simple example:

 ```
 let customers = [];